Rafi Usmani

 He authored books including Ahkām-e-Zakāt, Al-Tālīqāt al-nāfi'ah alā fath al-mulhim, Islām mai aurat ki hukmrāni and Nawādir al-Fiqh.
 He was a syndicate member of the University of Karachi, vice-president and a member of the executive council of Wifaq-ul-Madaris.

-His brother Taqi Usmani is also a senior scholar.

 Background and early life

 Muḥammad Rafi Usmani was born on 21 July 1936 into the Usmani family of Deoband, in British India, in a town called Deoband.
 He was named Muḥammad Rafī by Ashraf Ali Thanwi.
 Usmāni's father Muhammad Shafi was a Grand Mufti of Darul Uloom Deoband and one of the pioneer figures of Pakistan Movement.
 Islamic scholar Taqi Usmani is his younger brother.

 Soviet–Afghan War

-In the late 1980s, he participated in the jihad against the Soviets with the group Harkat-ul-Jihad al-Islami (HUJI).
+In the late 1980s, he participated in the Soviet–Afghan War by joining the group Harkat-ul-Jihad al-Islami (HUJI).
 From 1988 to 1991, he published his jihad memoirs in the Urdu monthly of Darul Uloom Karachi, Al-Balagh, as well in the Urdu daily Jang and the Urdu monthly al-Irshad belonging to HUJI.
 These jihad memoirs were later published into a book titled Ye Tere Pur-Asrār Bande.